Election Day: How to follow the results on YouTube, social and beyond

 Yes, Snapchat's in on this, too.
 Peter Hamby, host of Snapchat's Good Luck America, is leading the platform's coverage starting at 6 p.m.
 ET.

 ABC News has a livestream on Twitter.
-You can also keep up with the latest midterm elections news through Twitter Moments.
+You can also keep up with the latest election news through Twitter Moments.

 News sites and apps